baptiste-bonnaudet/httpd-monitor/README.md

 ## Todo / improvements
 - parse commandline args and sanitize inputs
+- add feature to be able to change the logs layout
 - exclude logs older than our time window during initial parsing.
 - write integration/acceptance tests